-Children who have experienced trauma often find it difficult to confront their problems, so the counsellors from SCWQ went about creating this model for us.
-By combining already established practices such as play therapy with a wealth of experience, the SCWQ counsellors designed an innovative program, which has been proven highly effective time and time again.
+Combining tried and tested practices such as play therapy with a wealth of experience and the latest in affective neuroscience, the SCWQ counsellors designed an innovative program, which has been proven effective time and time again.

-By role playing different scenarios using the toys, children can play out their experiences and gain insight into their own feelings.
-With the counsellor asking such things as “I wonder why that dog is sitting away from the other animals?” or “I wonder what he might be feeling at the moment?” – “What might the bear say or do when the other bear bullies him?” or “has there been a time when you have found yourself in a similar situation?”- techniques such as reframing can be used to help the child to see the world from different perspectives.
-The children can actually move the toys around and practice new and alternative behaviours to ‘see how it feels’ and to imagine what it might be like if they did that in real life.
+When children play, they can move the toys around and practice new and alternative behaviours to ‘see how it feels’ and to imagine what it might be like if they did that in real life.
 The counsellor can then role play the scenarios with the child and practice the skills required for the child to feel more empowered and confident in real life.

 Talking through Toys is 100% funded by The Care Community – individuals and businesses in South East Queensland who have discovered that “True wealth is found not in what you possess, but in what you belong to”.